 So then, what knife do you use in cutting bones?
 There are knife options for this task you may explore, and we shall consider them below.

 How About Using a Cleaver?

-However, since there are so many types of cleavers, each with different uses and construction, it is necessary to mention that for cutting bones, a meat cleaver is the most appropriate cleaver to use.
-The meat cleaver is thicker, heavier, and stronger.
+However, since there are so many types of cleavers, each with different uses and construction, dedicated meat cleavers are best for cutting out bones.
+This is because the meat cleaver is thicker, heavier, and stronger than standard cleavers.

 Get It Done with a Butcher’s Knife

 A Graton edge helps reduce friction.
 This design reduces the chance of the knife getting stuck in a bone.
 Graton edges also deliver a more seamless slice.

 A Butcher’s Knife is Perfect For Deboning